Mexico arrests ex-attorney general in missing students case - NewsBreak

 Mexico arrests ex-attorney general in missing students case

-MEXICO CITY — (AP) — Federal prosecutors said Friday they have arrested the attorney general in Mexico's previous administration on charges he committed abuses in the investigation of the 2014 disappearances of 43 students from a radical teacher college.
+MEXICO CITY (AP) — Federal prosecutors said Friday they have arrested the attorney general in Mexico’s previous administration on charges he mishandled investigations into the 2014 disappearances of 43 students from a radical teacher college.

-Prosecutors also announced they had issued arrest warrants in the case against 20 army soldiers and officers, five local officials, 33 local police officers and 11 state police, as well as 14 gang members.

-The roundup included the first arrest of a former attorney general in recent history, and one of the biggest mass arrests ever by civilian prosecutors of Mexican army soldiers.

 Jesús Murillo Karam served as attorney general from 2012 to 2015, under then President Enrique Peña Nieto.
 The office of the current attorney general, Alejandro Gertz Manero, said Murillo Karam was charged with torture, official misconduct and forced disappearance.